Keerthan22-sys/multi-agent-system-a2a-mcp/README.md

 # SYNAPSE — Multi-agent context-aware reports (A2A + MCP)

-This project wires several **FastMCP** servers together: lightweight "tool" servers (news, weather, FX, images, persistent memory, conversation state, an LLM-powered router, and an **evaluation engine**) feed **agents** that coordinate through a tiny file-based mailbox (**post office** under `synapse/protocol/`).
-A **Streamlit** UI triggers the Scout and Publisher tools to produce an article grounded in aggregated signals — with dynamic tool selection, intent-aware follow-up routing, end-to-end tracing via Arize Phoenix, and **LLM-as-judge evaluation** of every generated brief.
+This project wires several **FastMCP** servers together: lightweight "tool" servers (news, weather, FX, images, persistent memory, conversation state, an LLM-powered router, an evaluation engine, and a **self-critique loop**) feed **agents** that coordinate through a tiny file-based mailbox (**post office** under `synapse/protocol/`).
+A **Streamlit** UI triggers the Scout and Publisher tools to produce an article grounded in aggregated signals — with dynamic tool selection, intent-aware follow-up routing, end-to-end tracing via Arize Phoenix, LLM-as-judge evaluation, and an **automated draft → critique → revise cycle** that ships only publisher-approved briefs.

 ## Architecture